izanahmed/parallel-data-structures/README.md

 Thread-Safe Queue, Stack and Hashtable implementation with testing.

-We used the google testing framework.
+We used the Google C++ Testing Framework.